Choose your pass

 Spring in Istanbul is a sensory festival: tulips set Gulhane Park ablaze with exuberant color, boats cut across a sparkling Bosphorus where dolphins sometimes appear, and cafes spill back into sun-warmed pavements.
 Christians all over the world commemorate Easter during this seasonal reawakening, a festival of resurrection and regeneration.
 Though Turkey's population is mostly Muslim, Istanbul's unique past as the ancient Constantinople, the heart of Eastern Orthodoxy for more than a millennium, means the city still speaks with the bells, hymns, and rich culinary customs of the Christian Pascha.

-Easter celebrations in 2025 come twice: Western (Catholic/Protestant) Easter happens on Sunday, 20 Apri*, while Orthodox Easter follows on Sunday, 27 April.
+Easter celebrations in 2025 come twice: Western (Catholic/Protestant) Easter happens on Sunday, 20 April, while Orthodox Easter is also the same day specially this year!.
 Between those Sundays, Istanbul becomes a living palimpsest: candle-lit midnight liturgies echo inside Hagia Irene and the Ecumenical Patriarchate, expats hunt pastel eggs under blooming Judas trees, and bakeries from Beyoğlu to Kadıköy perfume the streets with mahlepli paskalya coregi (Easter sweet bread).
 Istanbul boasts Easter experiences unlike anywhere else in Turkey, whether you are a pilgrim looking for an English-language mass, a history traveler after Byzantine processions, or an inquisitive food lover ready to taste red-dyed eggs and lamb on the spit.

 This post unpacks all of it: history, sacred places, 2025 service schedules, family-friendly brunches, ferry routes to island processions, plus insider tips on where to find the fluffiest tsoureki and the brightest egg dyes.
 Welcome to Easter in Istanbul: a confluence of faith, cuisine, and springtime marvel.